Sputum direct fluorescent antibody (DFA) testDirect immunofluorescence test; Direct fluorescent antibody - sputum

-Sputum direct fluorescent antibody (DFA) is a test that looks for microorganisms in lung secretions.
+Sputum direct fluorescent antibody (DFA) is a lab test that looks for micro-organisms in lung secretions.

 How the Test is Performed

-In the laboratory, antibodies that have been chemically linked to a fluorescent dye are added to the sample.
-These antibodies are considered "tagged."
-They will attach to specific antigens -- in this case, the microorganism against which they were formed.
-If the specific microorganism is present, a bright glow (fluorescence) can be seen in the sputum sample using a special microscope.
+The sample is sent to a lab.
+There, a fluorescent dye is added to the sample.
+If the micro-organism is present, a bright glow (fluorescence) can be seen in the sputum sample using a special microscope.

 How to Prepare for the Test